 Speakers

-André Raposo, PhD, Director, Innovation Department, Oxford Biomedica
+André Raposo, PhD, Director, Innovation Department, OXB

 André Raposo, PhD, is a Director at OXB in the Innovation Department.
 He leads a group of scientists delivering cutting-edge research in the field of cell and gene therapy supported by computer-aided biology and high-throughput automation.

 He has extensive experience in technology development, upstream process development, DoE strategies, analytical development, robotics and associated regulatory compliance.
-Prior to Oxford Biomedica, Dr. Raposo worked within the Transduction Sciences CGT Platform CMC at GSK.
+Prior to OXB, Dr. Raposo worked within the Transduction Sciences CGT Platform CMC at GSK.
 Dr. Raposo holds a PhD from the University of Oxford and specialized in the understanding of host restriction factors controlling HIV replication and the mechanisms leading to HIV persistence and latency during his postdoc at the University of California, San Francisco, and George Washington University, USA.

-Gareth McCathie, PhD, Group Lead, Oxford Biomedica
+Gareth McCathie, PhD, Group Lead, OXB

 Gareth McCathie, PhD, is a Group Lead at OXB in the Innovation Department.
 He is responsible for driving the implementation and continual improvement of lab automation and digital tools to enable bench scientists to work more efficiently, accelerate the delivery of results and ensure the robustness of data.